aramsimonyan1/forum/README.md

 # forum
     1. go run main.go
-    2. open browser with url: localhost:8080
+    2. Open your web browser and navigate to http://localhost:8080.
-    3. register user > login > ...
+    3. Register user > Login > ...

 ## Objectives
     This project consists in creating a web forum that allows: